 Rule #1: Remember to be patient with your partner and know that they’re figuring it all out, too, same as you.
 Remember that you are a team, and try to be as supportive of each other as possible.

 And before that first week of your baby’s life, make a plan.
 Discuss how you’re going to handle feedings during the day and in the middle of the night.
 Talk about how you’ll manage meals for yourselves, who’s on diaper duty when, and how you want to deal with visits from friends and family.
 Are you okay with your mother-in-law staying in your guest room for two weeks?
 Talk about it!
 Be each other’s best friend and biggest supporter, now more than ever.

 Read how dads can help a new mom HERE.

 This will sound very cliché, but try to soak in the small, mundane moments.
 Babies grow so quickly, and I promise that one day you will look back and miss your tiny (possibly — okay, most likely — screamy) newborn baby.

 When I was a new parent, my son was by no means an easy baby, and though I don’t miss the sleepless nights and breastfeeding struggles, I do wish I could flip back to the time when he was a tiny 6.5lb infant, hold him tight, and freeze the moment in my mind.

 So, for at least this first week as a new parent, please don’t stress about putting them down for naps because you’re afraid of “spoiling” your baby or of them becoming too accustomed to sleeping in your arms (all of which is highly unlikely!).
-Don’t stress about trying to get baby on a sleep schedule immediately, or worry too much about keeping up with chores or housework.
+Don’t stress about getting baby on a sleep schedule immediately or worrying too much about keeping up with chores or housework.
 Cuddle with them, stare at them, memorize every little bit of them, and try to take joy in the moment.